We may earn commission from affiliate links →

-The whole Meteora complex is included on the list of UNESCO World Heritage Monuments.
+The Meteora complex is included on the UNESCO World Heritage Monuments list.
 Hundreds of pilgrims visit Meteora all year round since the place is not hard to visit Meteora tours from Athens, the Greek capital.

 How To Get To Meteora Monasteries From Athens